Psychology 321 - Psychology Research Method » Spring 2022 » Science and Variables Quiz

 Which of the following is NOT true about the following research study: Engineering majors are significantly better at math than psychology majors after controlling for gender.

-A. The independent variable is university major.
+A. The dependent variable is math ability

-B. University major has two groups/levels.
+C. University major has two groups/levels.

-D. All these are true
+E. All these are true

 Question #23